Course syllabus for Physics

 Examination including compulsory elements

-To pass the course the student must pass an exam for each part and all laboratory works.
-Completed course corresponds to depth and content at least upper secondary school Physics 2.
+To pass the course the student must pass an exam, digitally and/or on Campus, for each part and all laboratory work.
+Completed course corresponds in depth and content to at least upper secondary school Physics 2.

 The course examiner may assess individual students in other ways than what is stated above if there are special reasons for doing so, for example if a student has a decision from Chalmers about disability study support.